sachitaggarwal-tech/persephone_event_service/README.md

 10. Open dashboard for new instance from actions column
 11. Select 'Queues' from left pane in dashboard and create new queue with name - "Persephone_Queue"

-Note :- For calling S4Hana OData API , you need to create communication user and arrangement in S4Hana , refer [here](https://help.sap.com/viewer/f544846954f24b9183eddadcc41bdc3b/1705%20500/en-US/2e84a10c430645a88bdbfaaa23ac9ff7.html)

-Note :- Name of destination service instance should be 'dest-service' , in case you create a service instance with different name please update same in manifest.yml file

 ##  Get project sources in Web IDE
 1. Right click on workspace in your WebIDE 'Files' navigation view and select Git > Clone Repository